aws-samples/eks-workshop/content/advanced-networking/secondary_cidr/eniconfig_crd.md

 ```
 kubectl apply -f ENIConfig.yaml
 ```
-Create ENIConfig CRD for each subnet by replacing **Subnet** and **SecurityGroup IDs**.
-Since we created three secondary subnets, we need create three custom CRD's.
+Create the custom resources for each subnet by replacing **Subnet** and **SecurityGroup IDs**.
+Since we created three secondary subnets, we need create three custom resources.

-Here is the template for CRD's.
+Here is the template for custom resource.
 Notice the values for Subnet ID and SecurityGroup ID needs to be replaced with appropriate values
 ```
 apiVersion: crd.k8s.amazonaws.com/v1alpha1
 kind: ENIConfig